 Reviewers will make use of a standardized questionnaire to evaluate the proposals.
 Selection criteria are originality, interdisciplinarity, subsidiarity (here: the project does not stand any chance of receiving funding from other sources), team structure, relevance to and impact on RWTH’s strategic plan, scientific approach, research plan, and the plan for research data management, whereby any missing interdisciplinarity or subsidiary are automatic criteria for the proposal to be excluded from consideration.

-The supervising SC members agree on and nominate possible reviewers and make sure that every relevant aspect of a proposal is covered in the review process.
+The supervising SC members nominate possible reviewers and make sure that every relevant aspect of a proposal is covered in the review process.
 The honorary reviewers should be recognized experts in their field and have sufficiently broad expertise to provide a substantial, objective assessment.
 Possible conflicts of interest resulting from direct competitive, collaborative, or other relationships are strictly avoided.
 Applicants have the opportunity to provide the names of potential peer reviewers they wish to exclude from consideration in the peer review of their proposal.

 The ERS Management Team collects the anonymized reviews and creates an overview of all evaluations.
 If both supervisors of the selection committee have strong reservations about the quality of the proposal, an evaluation is not conducted upon agreement with the ERS Steering Committee.
 In this case both supervisors issue a short evaluation, in which the most significant critical points are summarized.
-The ERS Selection Group draws on these anonymous evaluations when deliberating on which projects are to be recommended for funding.
+The ERS Selection Committee draws on these anonymous evaluations when deliberating on which projects are to be recommended for funding.